 All faculty and instructors teaching and developing online courses in the College of Arts and Sciences are required to have a certification for the Online Educator Development Program.
 This requires the completion of 7 core courses and 3 elective workshops.
 These workshops are offered both online and on campus.
 Individuals can register for the online versions by visiting http://etech.as.ua.edu/online-educator-development-program/ and completing the electronic request form.
 Contact Ruth Pionke at firstname.lastname@example.org or 348-4832 with any questions.

-Note: The College of Continuing Studies only supports the development of courses that are part of the University’s core curriculum.
+Please note that the College of Continuing Studies only develops courses that are part of the core curriculum.